-I would like to point out the limits to transparency and one of its possible side effects.
-Now that I have emphasized the importance of being controlled, I would like to point out the necessity of not being controlled, in other words, the impoverishment of political life when the principle of transparency is absolutized and we turn democracy into "politics broadcast live", which is worn out with constant and immediate surveillance.
+I would like to point out the limits to transparency and one of its possible side-effects.
+Now that I have emphasised the importance of being controlled, I would like to point out the necessity of not being controlled, in other words, the impoverishment of political life when the principle of transparency is absolutised and we turn democracy into

+'politics broadcast live', which is worn out with constant and immediate surveillance.
 One of the effects derived from the extreme surveillance of political actors is that it leads them to overprotect their actions and their words.
 One example of this is the fact that many politicians, knowing that their smallest acts and declarations are examined and shared, tend to restrict their communication.
-Democracy today is more impoverished by speeches that say nothing than by the express concealment of information.
+Democracy today is more impoverished by speeches that say nothing than it is by the express concealment of information.
 Politicians should respond to the demand for truthfulness, of course, but also to the demand for intelligibility.
-A good deal of the people's dissatisfaction with politics stems not from politicians being untruthful but from them being so predictable and not saying anything at all.
+A good deal of the people's dissatisfaction with politics stems not from politicians being untruthful but from their being so predictable and not saying anything at all.

-The principle of transparency should not be absolutized because political life, even if to a small measure, requires spaces of discretion.
-Many other professions do as well of course, such as journalists, whose right to not reveal their sources is recognized, because otherwise they could not do their job effectively.
+The principle of transparency should not be absolutised, because political life, even though in small measure, requires spaces of discretion.
+Many other professions do as well, of course, such as journalism, whose right to not reveal their sources is recognised, since otherwise they could not do their job effectively.
 They should not defend it as a privilege (generally absences, silences or news conferences without questions are unjustifiable) but as a space of reflexivity in order to better perform the job that citizens have the right to expect from their representatives.

 We should not let ourselves be seduced by the idea that we are facing a world of information that is available, transparent and without secrets.
-This is necessary because, in the first place, we know that certain successful negotiations from the past would not have been produced if they would have been retransmitted live.
+This is necessary because, in the first place, we know that certain successful negotiations from the past would not have come about if they had been transmitted live.
 There is something we could call the diplomatic benefits of intransparency.
-Of course the secrecy of many traditional procedures are destined to disappear and those who participate in diplomatic processes from this point forward must be conscious that almost everything will end up being known.
-But it is also true that the demand for total transparency could paralyze public action on more than a few occasions.
-There are compromises that cannot be reached in the light of day and with stenographers, both of which tend to provoke actors to radicalize their positions and in no ways makes politics a place of sincerity.
+Of course, the secrecy of many traditional procedures is destined to disappear and those who participate in diplomatic processes from this point onwards must be conscious of the fact that almost everything will end up being known.
+But it is also true that the demand for total transparency could paralyse public action on more than a few occasions.
+There are compromises that cannot be reached in the light of day and with stenographers, both of which tend to provoke actors into radicalising their positions and in no way make politics a place of sincerity.